Bird flu (Avian Influenza)

 • This may change if an outbreak of avian influenza is confirmed and specific sites may be closed for access or all field research stopped.

-• All scientists working in the field and with wild birds must apply high standards of biosecurity measures before entering a wild bird colony.
+• All scientists working in the field and with wild birds must apply high standards of biosecurity measures before entering a wild bird colony, and follow procedures in the Guidance document.

 • On departure from the field research site all equipment must be cleaned and disinfected and clothes wash.